Blog

 2. they don’t want to have to create and maintain quality system records any sooner than required.

-Quality Objectives & Data analysis
+Quality Objectives & Data Analysis

 The third step in the Deming Cycle is to “check.”
 I recommend using quantitative metrics to track progress toward your goal of completing the quality system implementation.
 For example, if you have 50 documents to review and approve, you can track the % complete by just multiplying each document that is approved by 2%.
 You can also track the implementation of documents separately by type.
 Every DCN you route for approval will take a certain number of days to complete.
 You might consider tracking the duration of DCN approval.
 As a benchmark, an efficient paper-based DCN process should average about four days from initiation to completion.
 I have seen average durations measured in months, but hopefully, your average duration of DCN approval will be measured in days.
-Another metric to consider is the % of required training that has been completed for the company, for each department and each employee.
+Another metric to consider is the % of required training that has been completed for the company, for each department, and for each employee.
 Regardless of which metrics you choose to evaluate your quality system implementation, you should pick some of these metrics as quality objectives (i.e., a requirement of ISO 13485, Clause 5.4.1).
 You should also analyze this data for positive and negative trends as required by ISO 13485, Clause 8.4.

 Your first CAPAs